ks982579/ksulldev-astro/src/pages/posts/20230700-draft-next-blog.md

 ---
 layout: '@layouts/Layout.astro'
-title: 'My First Blog Post'
+title: 'My Second Blog Post'
 pubDate: 2023-05-25
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'